Lahore Metrobus

-The Lahore Metrobus is a bus rapid transit service operating in Lahore, Punjab, Pakistan.
-The service is integrated with Lahore Transport Company's local bus service to operate as one urban transport system, providing seamless transit service across Lahore District with connections to neighboring suburban communities.
-The Lahore Metrobus was designed to be opened in stages, with the first stage opening on 11 February 2013 stretching from Gajumata to Shahdara Bagh.
-The 27 km stretch was opened during a ceremony by Chief Minister of Punjab Shehbaz Sharif along with Deputy Prime Minister of Turkey Bekir Bozdağ.
+The Lahore Metrobus (MBS) is a bus rapid transit service (BRTS) operating in Lahore, Punjab, Pakistan.
+The service is integrated with Lahore Transport Company's local bus service to operate as one urban transport system, providing seamless transit service across Lahore District with connections to suburban communities.

+It consists of 27 stations located on the Lahore–Kasur Road, one of the main arteries of the city.

+The Lahore Metrobus was designed to be opened in stages, with the first stage, stretching from Gajju Matta to Shahdara Bagh, opening on 11 February 2013.
+The 27.0 km stretch was opened with 45 buses during a ceremony by Chief Minister of Punjab Shehbaz Sharif along with Deputy Prime Minister of Turkey Bekir Bozdağ.
 The second and third stages have been put on hold, as proposals have been put forth to convert the remaining stages to light rail.

 History

-Lahore Transport Company was established in 1984 to ease the traffic conditions of Lahore and improve bus services.
-LTC got all the transport responsibilities of traveling in Lahore in December 2009.
-A BRTS fleet of 650 Buses was introduced.
-It was given the name "Lahore Bus Company".
+Lahore Transport Company (LTC) was established in 1984 to ease the traffic conditions of Lahore and improve bus services.
+LTC got all the transport responsibilities of travelling in Lahore in December 2009.
+A BRTS fleet of 650 Buses was introduced and given the name "Lahore Bus Company".
 However, the BRTS did not have dedicated lanes and had to share roads with regular traffic with no right-of-way privileges.
 This resulted in a system that was a BRTS only in name.

 Planning

-After 20 years of discussion, the ambitious Lahore Metro, which had first been proposed in 1991 was abandoned in favour of a bus transit system, inspired by the successful TransMilenio of Bogotá, Colombia and Istanbul Metrobus system.
-Plans were developed in the last quarter of 2011 by both local and Turkish experts.
+After 20 years of discussion, the ambitious Lahore Metro, which had first been proposed in 1991, was abandoned in favour of a bus transit system, inspired by the Istanbul Metrobus system and the TransMilenio of Bogotá, Colombia.
+Both local and Turkish experts developed plans in the last quarter of 2011.

 Construction

-The construction of the project was divided into different packages and awarded to various contractors.
+The project's construction was divided into different packages and awarded to various contractors.
 Haji Muhammad Aslam (HMA) and Sons Cranage (Pvt.)
 Ltd. were responsible for all major heavy steel and pillar work, which included digging into the ground to develop the project's foundations.
 M/s Zahir Khan & Brothers, in joint venture with M/s Reliable Engineering Services (Pvt.)
 Limited, constructed the flyover section, including two elevated rotaries for the BRTS.
 The construction project began in March 2012, and buses entered service in February 2013.
-The system was constructed by the Traffic Engineering and Planning Agency (TEPA), a subsidiary of the Lahore Development Authority (LDA) at a cost Rs 29.65 billion.
-The system was built on the build–operate–transfer basis via the collaboration between the Punjab and the Turkish government.
+The system was constructed by the Traffic Engineering and Planning Agency (TEPA), a subsidiary of the Lahore Development Authority (LDA) at a cost of Rs 29.65 billion.
+The system was built on the build–operate–transfer basis via the collaboration between the Punjab and Turkish governments.

 The system was inaugurated by Punjab, Chief Minister, Mian Shahbaz Sharif on 11 February 2013, in a ceremony attended by Turkish Deputy Prime Minister Bekir Bozdağ, Prime Minister and PML-N ex-chief Nawaz Sharif, as well as ambassadors from many other countries.
 The Mayor of Istanbul, Kadir Topbaş, also announced a gift of 100 buses.
 It is Pakistan's first bus rapid transit system.